architshankar/ZerodhaAliaseemail/README.md

 # ZerodhaAliaseemail
-Some interesting for people who are hard to forget . for email
+Something interesting for people who are hard to forget . for email